AntaresSimulatorTeam/antares-doc/docs/reference/optimization-problem.md

 !!! info
     The constraints implemented depend on the option selected for unit commitment.
-    In "fast" mode, implementation is restricted to $\eqref{eq:constraint-power-output}$, whereas "accurate" mode involved modelling of constraints
+    In "fast" mode, implementation is restricted to $\eqref{eq:constraint-power-output}$, whereas "accurate" and "milp" mode involved modelling of constraints
-    $\eqref{eq:constraint-power-output}$ to $\eqref{eq:num-run-unit}$.
+    $\eqref{eq:thermal_units}$ to $\eqref{eq:num-run-unit}$.
-    Note that in both cases, a heuristic stage takes place between the "uplifted" and "nominal" optimization runs to deal with integrity issues.
+    Note that for "fast" and "accurate" mode, all variables are continuous and a heuristic stage takes place between the "uplifted" and "nominal" optimization runs to deal with integrity issues.
+For "milp" mode, variables representing the number of units are integer.

-[^12]:
+[^1]:
-    Contraints 12(a) are implemented only if the "heuristic" mode is used.
+    Constraint $\eqref{eq:reservoir-level-evolution}$ is implemented only if the "heuristic" mode is used.
-    **Contraints 12(b) are implemented only if the "power fluctuations" option is set to "minimize ramping".**
+    **Constraint $\eqref{eq:reservoir-final-level}$ is implemented only if the "power fluctuations" option is set to "minimize ramping".**
-    Contraints 12(c) are implemented only if the "power fluctuations" option is set to "minimize excursion".
+    Constraint $\eqref{eq:reservoir-layer-bound}$ is implemented only if the "power fluctuations" option is set to "minimize excursion".

-[^9]: This does not actually limit the model's field of application: all datasets can easily be put in a format that meets this commitment.
+[^2]: This does not actually limit the model's field of application: all datasets can easily be put in a format that meets this commitment.